BillJr99/Ursinus-CSPedagogy/_pages/syllabus.md

   freelyavailable: false

 objectives:
+- objective: "To develop lessons in computing that engage learners according to pedagogical best practices"
-- objective: "To comprehend the design of a network protocol suitable for implementation"
+- objective: "To design educational activites that leverage the unique opportunities for collaboration in a computing classroom"
-- objective: "To select appropriate network protocols at each layer of abstraction"
-- objective: "To write multithreaded code capable of multiplexing simultaneous socket I/O requests"
+- objective: "To engage learners across a diverse set of learning needs"
+- objective: "To construct and maintain an equitible and inclusive computing classroom environment"
+- objective: "To employ multiple modalities and pathways to computing, including kinesthetics, design thinking, and effective group collaboration"

 goals:
 - goal: "To articulate network privacy concerns with a global context, and to identify practices and techniques to improve online privacy"